chris-teague/rspec-ui/README.md

 Gem that integrates with Rspec & UXSpec.com to help you build a suite of UI & UX features to test across multiple devices.

+Warning: very much ALPHA software, do not use yet!

 ## Installation

 Add this line to your application's Gemfile: